-The Japan Fair Trade Commission (JFTC) is the primary and sole enforcement agency to investigate cartels under the AMA.
-In addition to the JFTC's administrative procedures, the Public Prosecutors' Office is in charge of criminal procedures for cartels regulated under the AMA if and only if the JFTC files a criminal accusation with the Public Prosecutors' Office.
+The Japan Fair Trade Commission (JFTC) is the sole enforcement agency to investigate cartels under the AMA.
+In addition to the JFTC's administrative procedures, the Public Prosecutors' Office is in charge of criminal procedures for cartels regulated under the AMA if the JFTC files a criminal accusation with the Public Prosecutors' Office.